|Finding Purpose in a Depressing World|

 We try to find it in pleasure and sexual activity.
 Sexual behavior itself is often what people are looking to and attaching their identity to in order to try to find fulfilmment and dull the deep-down gnawing they sense within.

-We try to find it in our jobs or sports or social media or technology.
+We try to find it in our jobs or sports or social media or video games or technology.

 The list of things we will run to in order to try to feel fulfilled and find meaning and peace is endless really.
 Oh some of those things can offer a temporary distraction from the inner-gnawing of something being wrong, but they can't actually fix the problem.
 There's only one place that need is really met and that is in Jesus.
 When we deal with the root problem of our lack of peace with God due to sin, we will find everything else falling into place.
 Life does not really "work" until we deal with this root issue.